B.S. Civil Engineering, University of Nevada, Reno

 Clint is renowned for working within budgets and for approaching each problem individually, assessing the issues and guiding his team from experience.
 He prides himself on avoiding preconceived solutions, striving to find the most economical and technically sound solution to each new project.
 Clint was essential to the innovation behind the most constricted parts of the Lawton-Verdi Interceptor, devising a plan which called for diversion of the Truckee River, crossing under I-80, and utilizing soil nailing to excavate a 30-foot-deep trench beside an active railway.

 Clint has worked extensively with state and local governments as well as state and federal environmental agencies.
 The employees he supervises appreciate his hands-on leadership style and his ability to visualize and use common sense in his problem solving.
-If you can't catch him at a UNR game, Clint's next major undertaking will be in the arena as the Reno Rodeo President for 2012.
+If you can't catch him at a UNR game, will find Clint devoting his free time to the Reno Rodeo, where he was the Reno Rodeo President in 2012.

 Ryan faces each project with the assumption that it will be different, a challenge he embraces with a highly capable staff and modern equipment.
 His co-workers appreciate his enthusiasm for the profession and his dedication to "doing the right thing," making sure each job is done to specifications and with all possible commitment to accuracy.
 Ryan is a licensed land surveyor in Nevada, California, Utah, Idaho and Montana.